isovector/draconian-results/pho.md

 [Adult and youth outdoor group and team sports]()

-Outdoor group sports for adults and youth are allowed, including:\
+Outdoor group sports are allowed for adults or youth who are registered with a sports club, organization or facility.
+Activities include:\

 -   Games
 -   Tournaments and competitions
 -   Practices

-Contact your local sports organization for guidance on COVID-19 Safety Plan requirements.
+Contact your local sports organization:

+-   For guidance on current COVID-19 Safety Plan requirements
+-   To discuss safety plan adjustments that will align with [BC\'s Restart plan]